ppddddpp/multi-modal-retrieval-predict-project/README.md

 ### Features

-* DICOM image preprocessing
-* Report tokenization using ClinicalBERT
-* Cross-modal attention fusion (Swin + BERT)
-* Embedding generation for test/query sets
+* Disease-aware joint embeddings from image and text (DICOM + report)
+* Knowledge-graph integration for semantic consistency and reranking
-* Retrieval evaluation using shared disease labels
+* Multimodal disease prediction and retrieval
-* Attention & IG-based explanation heatmaps
+* Attention-based and Integrated Gradient (IG) explanations
-* Flask web interface for demo/explanation
+* Flask web interface for interactive demo and debugging

 ---